-The 175th Royal Hobart Regatta saw three days of fantastic continuous activity on the Derwent River and Queens Domain.
+The 2014 Regatta was a fantastic event - with three days of continuous activity on the Derwent River and Queens Domain.

-All of our main water events - sailing, rowing, power boats, Trans Derwent Swim and jet skis put on a great show for the 175th.
+All of our main water events - sailing, rowing, Trans Derwent Swimmers and jet skis put on a great show.

 And of course our regatta ground rides brought some new excitement as well as the old favourites.

-The Royal Australian Navy, Airforce and Army gave great support to the Regatta with HMAS Sydney, helicopter display, Roulette aerial display and Army and Navy Bands entertaining us.
+The Royal Australian Navy, Airforce and Army give great support to the Regatta with flagship HMAS Tobruk, helicopter display and Army and Navy Bands entertaining us.

 Stan Tilley gave us another great aerial acrobatic display and the woodchoppers worked hard chopping and sawing under the hot sun.